mne-tools/mne-python/doc/source/manual/AppB.rst

 In the Martinos Center computer network, the 2.7 version of MNE is located at /usr/pubsw/packages/mne/stable.
-To use this version, follow  Section 2.4 substituting /usr/pubsw/packages/mne/stable for <MNE> and /usr/pubsw/packages/matlab/current for <Matlab> .
+To use this version, follow  :ref:`CIHCDHGI` substituting /usr/pubsw/packages/mne/stable for <MNE> and /usr/pubsw/packages/matlab/current for <Matlab> .
 For most users, the default shell is tcsh.